kubernetes/community/contributors/design-proposals/auditing.md

 original sender's IP, an attacker could send there request with a bogus IP at the front of the `X-Forwarded-For` chain.
 To mitigate this, we will log the entire IP chain.
 This has the additional benefit of supporting external proxies.

-**Audit Policy.** The audit policy is intended to be set by the kube-aggregator and passed along in the `Audit-Level` header.
-However, we don't want an attacker to be able to simply set `Audit-Level:
-None` on their request.
-To prevent this, *if an apiserver has an audit policy configured, that policy overrides the header*.
-In practice, this means the kube-aggregator can be configured with an audit policy, and it will simply overwrite any audit level previously attached to the request.

 ## Sensible (not necessarily sequential) Milestones of Implementation